Lovely-XPP/OCUpdater/README.md

 ## Credits

-- [Dortania](https://github.com/dortania) for provide binary and database of OpenCorePkg with some kexts in [build-repo](https://github.com/dortania/build-repo/tree/builds).
+- [Dortania](https://github.com/dortania) for provide binary and database of OpenCorePkg with main kexts in [build-repo](https://github.com/dortania/build-repo/tree/builds).

+- [Acidanthera](https://github.com/Acidanthera) for OpenCorePkg and main kexts.